openedx/xblock-lti-consumer/docs/decisions/0004-lti-advantage-nrps.rst

     within organizations, a course being an example of an organization.
 So a very common purpose for this service is to provide a roster (list of enrolments) for a course.

-The LTI-NRPS services has two services which provide user data in the following format:
+An LTI-NRPS services implementation consists of two services which provide user data in the following format:

 .. code-block:: json
     {